 Three or more large trees strategically placed on sunny sides of a house shade it from the hot summer sun, reducing air-conditioning costs by as much as 30 percent.
 Deciduous trees are best for this use because they lose their leaves in winter, exposing the house to the warming winter sun, which lowers the energy needed to heat the house.
 Coniferous trees, because they retain their needles year-round, serve to reduce wind when placed on the north and northwest sides of a building, resulting in significantly lower winter heating costs.

 Economic analyses have found that the value of homes near trees is 9 to 15 percent higher than homes without.
 Research shows that shoppers linger longer along a shaded avenue than one barren of trees and are even willing to pay more for goods and services.

 6. Trees create habitat for plants and animals.

 Wherever trees are established, wildlife and other plants are sure to follow, ensuring a healthier ecosystem.
 Trees provide shelter and food for a variety of birds and small animals.

 7. Trees improve health.

 Research demonstrates that exposure to trees has a relaxing effect on humans, reducing stress and imparting a sense of well-being.
 Hospital patients with a window view of trees recover faster than those without.
-Children with Attention Deficit Disorder are better able to concentrate after time spent in outdoor green settings.
+Children with Attention Deficit Disorder (ADD) are better able to concentrate after time spent in outdoor green settings.

 8. Trees reduce crime.